skolson/sqlcipher-openssl-build/README.md

     - Android Studio 4.0 or later, use SDK manager to install current versions:
         - NDK (side-by-side) version r20b through r24 rc2 tested
         - CMake 3.18.1 (default with newer NDKs)
+- LinuxX64
+  - requires gcc and perl
+  - build process works on Ubuntu 24.04.2, has not been tested on other distros.
+There are no known specific requirements for Ubuntu, other distros that have perl and gcc have a shot to work :-).

 Mac OS support
-- OpenSSL 3 build issues warning "Cannot find WWW::Curl::Easy" in podpath", but still seems to work
+- OpenSSL 3.x build sometimes issues warning "Cannot find WWW::Curl::Easy" in podpath", but still seems to work.
+This warning no longer happens on 3.5.0
 - all Apple builds use the standard SDK path structure and the default links for each platform, so the SDK version used is determined by the SDK install.
 Explicit configuration of an older installed SDK is not supported (but would be an easy pull request if desired).
 - both kotlin targets macosX64 and macosArm64 are supported.